WhyNotHugo/python-barcode/docs/barcode.rst

 Introduction
 ============

-This package was created to have barcodes available without having PIL_ (Python Imaging Library) installed.
-As of version 0.4b1 PIL is also supported for creating barcodes.
+This package was created to have barcodes available with pure-python.
+Pillow_ is required for exporting for exporting images (png, jpg), although not for SVGs.

 All you need to create a barcode is to know the system (EAN, UPC, ...) and the code (e.g. for EAN-13: 123456789102).
 As you see, you do not